blwatkins/fastify-typescript-template/README.md

 A template project for using [Fastify](https://fastify.dev/) with [TypeScript](https://www.typescriptlang.org/).

+## Resources and References

+The [Resources and References](./resources-and-references.md) page contains links to documentation, guides, tutorials, and other resources utilized in the development of this template project.

 ## License

 The source code of this project is licensed under the [MIT License](https://opensource.org/license/mit).